xzj66778899/Mates_API/README.md

 The __'user'__ model contains users information and is the child object of __'gender'__, because one user only has one gender while one gender can belong to multipul users, which has a 'one to many' relationship between them. <br>

 The __'user'__ model also has a relationship with __'hobby'__ model that one user can have many hobbies and one hobby can belong to multipul users. <br>
-This 'many to many' relationship is bridged by the __'user_has_hobby'__ connecting model which only contains the primary keys of both parties and store the relations of them.
-If one of the party is deleted, the connecting object will be deleted as well by cascad deleting.
+This 'many to many' relationship is bridged by the __'user_has_hobby'__ connecting model which only contains the primary keys of both parties and stores the relations between them.
+If one of the party is deleted, the connecting object will also be deleted by cascad deleting.

 ## __R10__
 <a name="r10"></a>
-For this projects, I devided it into three parts:'planning, coding and documentation'.
+For this project, I devided it into three parts:'planning, coding and documentation'.
-The planning process including:<br>
+The planning process includes:<br>
 1. User stories: What is the scope of this project.<br>
    Tools: Word
 2. ERD drawing: What are the entities and relationships of this project.<br>